 Your keys will be stored securely in a lockbox at our storefront and/or with your most frequent dog walker.
 If possible, we recommend providing two sets of your keys so we always have a backup.

-We ask that you provide a notepad so our walkers can leave you daily notes about your dog’s walks.
+We will send you a text message through our customer portal, PetExec.
 We will let you know which dogs he or she walked with, any highlights from the walk, if he or she did #1 or #2 and any concerns (i.e. if the stool was loose).

 Once you have scheduled a first time consultation we will ask for your expected needs.
 If, for example, you’ll require daily weekday walks, we will automatically put your dog in Monday through Friday within the time slot you approve.
 If your schedule will be more random, we will add you to our weekly walk request list and solicit your walk needs at the end of the week prior.
 To add additional walks or to cancel a walk, simply send your request to us by email and our walking manager will confirm as soon as possible.

-Please shoot us an email with the details of your needs!
+Please shoot us an email (or use the form below this FAQ section) with the details of your needs!
 We will want to know your dog’s name, age, breed, and experience walking with other dogs.
 We will also need your address and suggestions on a good date and time for an initial consultation.
 Consultations must be scheduled at least two days prior to your dog’s first walk with us.

 All requests related to walking should be made via email.
 For cancellations, we ask that you give us at least 12 hours notice so we may inform the walker and update our schedules.
 Walks canceled with less than 12 hours notice must still be paid in full.